huggingface/smol-course/8_rag/README.md

 ## 3. The Architecture of RAG Systems

 The architecture of a Retrieval-Augmented Generation (RAG) system determines its capabilities, scalability, and the enhancements it offers beyond the basic Naive RAG approach.
-Over the years, research and innovation in the RAG space have introduced diverse architectures that optimize various stages of the RAG pipeline.
+Over the years, research and innovation in the RAG space have introduced diverse architectures that optimize various stages of the RAG pipeline, in particular to adressing the following questions.

-The distinctions between RAG architectures often emerge from how they handle the **Retrieve** and **Generate** stages.
-These stages are critical to answering the following questions:
 - **What to retrieve?** Selecting the most relevant chunks or embeddings from the knowledge base.
 - **When to retrieve?** Deciding at what point in the workflow retrieval is required, particularly in iterative or dynamic processes.
 - **How to use the retrieved information?** Determining how retrieved content is incorporated into downstream tasks, such as response generation or query refinement.